Hitarth10298/Langchain_GooglePalm_QA_StreamlitApp/README.md

 ### Project Structure

-main.py: The main Streamlit application script. langchain_helper.py: This has all the langchain code requirements.txt: A list of required Python packages for the project.
+1. main.py: The main Streamlit application script
+2. langchain_helper.py: This has all the langchain code
+3. requirements.txt: A list of required Python packages for the project
-.env: Configuration file for storing your Google API key.
+4. .env: Configuration file for storing your Google API key